 Launch Services - To provide rapid, global, and affordable launch services to satellite operators and governments in partnership with third-party spaceport providers globally.
-The launch services include services tied directly to launch along with complementary services that are not part of the Company's fixed pricing for which we charge a separate fee.
-The Company operated its launches from Pacific Spaceport Complex in Kodiak, Alaska and Cape Canaveral Space Force Station in Cape Canaveral, Florida.
-The Company is in discussions with SaxaVord UK Spaceport regarding an opportunity to launch from the United Kingdom.
+Our launch services include services tied directly to our launch along with complementary services that are not part of our fixed pricing for which we charge a separate fee.
+The Company currently operates its launches from Pacific Spaceport Complex in Kodiak, Alaska and Cape Canaveral Space Force Station in Cape Canaveral, Florida.
+The Company plans to add additional launch sites in diverse locations based on its customers' inclination requirements and as the Company increases the frequency of launches.